 For the Erlang calculator, you’ll need to set a goal for maximum hold time and the minimum percentage of calls that must be answered within that time frame.
 Using the example above, 80% of calls answered within 20 seconds would require 17 agents.
 A more ambitious goal of 90% of calls answered within 10 seconds would require just two additional agents.

-The Erlang C predictions in this chart, based on a 20-hour workload, show how slight variations in front-line call center staff totals can dramatically impact service quality.
+The Erlang C predictions in this chart, based on a 20-hour workload, show how slight variations in front-line call center staffing totals can dramatically impact service quality.
 Scaling the team from 21 to 24 agents, for example, eliminates more than half of delayed calls and cuts the customer’s wait time by 75%.

 How ambitious should your service goals be?
 We can’t answer that for you.
 But we do know that a fast phone or chat response is one of the most important aspects of the customer service experience.
 It not only helps to create effortless customer experiences (which lead to higher repurchase rates and customer spend), but also reduces call center costs.
 The longer the wait time, the likelier customers are to end the call or chat and reach out through another brand channel.
 This is why Average Patience (average time to abandon, or ATA) is an integral part of the Erlang calculation.